yss/grunt-tree/README.md

 This is new option for output style, It is equivalent to `JSON.stringify(json, null, perttify ?
 2 : 0)`.

 Anyway, see the examples.

-### Caution
-This task is not support `Building the files object dynamically` in configuring-tasks of grunt.

-Go to [Building the files object dynamically](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically), see more infomation.

 ### Usage Examples